6 Simple Ways to Teach Kids About the Environment

 Teach your little ones how to figure out which items are “re-do's” (recyclable) and what’s a “bye-bye” (not recyclable).
 Make sorting the recycling a household chore worthy of a gold star or “check on the hand.”
 (See The Happiest Toddler on the Block for ideas on boosting good behavior.)

-The easiest ways for kids to protect our planet are:
+Some of the best ways to be sustainable with kids is in your own home.
+And the easiest ways for kids to protect our planet are:

 - Turn lights off when leaving a room. (“Save some light for the other families who need it.”)

-Use visuals and stories to teach kids about the environment.
+Share stories to teach kids about the environment.

 Teach children the importance of buying organic and local when possible.